BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <hr/>

 <p>
-One time in college, I went to a panel at which alums talked about their experiences.
+One time in college, I went to a panel at which alums talked about their life experiences.
 One of the alums was (or had recently been, I can't remember) a fellow at the IAS, doing theoretical physics research.
 </p>